zliide/flutter_camera_kit/README.md

 ## Controller methods
 **Take Picture**
 You can take picture with this method.
-Unlike `API_2`, in `API_X`, you can take picture in scaning barcode mode.
+Unlike `API_2`, in `API_X`, you can take picture in scanning barcode mode.
 You can pass your custom path for save image.
 You can pass nothing and the image will be saved in default path.

 ```
   String path = await cameraKitController.takePicture({Your custom path});
 ```
 **Change Flash Mode**
-For changing flash mode, don't change cunstructor parameter.
+For changing flash mode, don't change constructor parameter.
 Use `changeFlashMode` method in controller.
 Pass `CameraFlashMode` enum to this method.
 ```
     cameraKitController.changeFlashMode(CameraFlashMode.on);
 ```